adambudziak/grpez/README.md

 In the example above, `foo` and `bar` will share the same `app` instance, and it will be created at startup and once only.
 On the other hand, `baz` will get a fresh instance of `app` on every call.

+It's currently impossible to define sub-dependencies, file an issue if you want this.

 ### Natural streaming